Displays the about box.

 current line according to context.
 If the property autoNewline is

-true, also inserts a line separator and moves the caret to the
+, also inserts a line separator and moves the caret to the

 appropriate column on the new line.